Russian stove: Bathing

 As well as warming and cooking, Russian stoves were used for bathing.
 Once the stove became hot the burning wood was removed, and cast iron containers were put into the stove and filled with water.
-That allowed people to bathe inside of the stove.
+That allowed people to bathe inside the stove.
 A grown man can easily fit inside, and during World War II some people escaped the Nazis by hiding in the stoves.

 Heated sleeping area

 Besides its use for domestic heating, in winter people may sleep on top of the stove to keep warm: the large thermal mass (a proper Russian stove weighs about two tonnes) and layered design (in many variants the hot flue is separated from the outer brick shell with a layer of sand or pebbles) ensure that the outer surface of the stove is safe to touch.
 In former times the stove was used to treat winter diseases by warming a sick person inside of it.